boozedog/docktail/README.md

-# ts-svc-autopilot
+# Service Autopilot for Tailscale

-Automatically expose Docker containers as Tailscale Services using label-based configuration - zero-config service mesh for your homelab.
+Automatically expose Docker containers as Tailscale Services using label-based configuration - zero-config service mesh for your dockerized services.

 ## Quick Start